 Courses within the major explore a variety of topics, including theory, history, literature, applied voice, conducting, pedagogy, recital, ensembles and music methods.

-Classes for teaching - all music, choral emphasis majors may include:
+What classes do teaching - all music, choral emphasis majors take?

 Learn more about the comprehensive choral and general music teaching major in the UWEC course catalog.